Cardona709/SSR/README.md

 ### [Demonstration of Spectre Attack ESP-PC](ESP-PC_Spectre_attack)

 For this last demonstration, we will only need an ESP 8266 and the PC that will be connected to the AP created by this ESP.
-Start by connecting the computer to the ESP's AP, then on a browser of choice input the ESP's IP on the search bar and connect to the Webpage.
+Start by compiling and uploading the [script](ESP-PC_Spectre_attack/SpectreESP.ino) to the ESP, then connect the computer to the ESP's AP, then on a browser of choice input the ESP's IP on the search bar and connect to the Webpage.
 After entering the Website open the browser's console to see the attack's result.